whitfin/cachex/README.md

   end

   @doc """
-  This is the actual handler of your hook, receiving a message and the state.
-This behaves in the same way as `GenEvent.handle_event/2` in that you can modify the state and return it at the end of your function.
+  This is the actual handler of your hook, receiving a message, results and the state.
+If the hook is a of type `:pre`, then the results will always be `nil`.

   Messages take the form `{ :action, args... }`, so you can quite easily pattern match and take different action based on different events (or ignore certain events entirely).
-  """
-  def handle_notify(msg, state) do
-    IO.puts("Message: #{msg}")
-    { :ok, msg }
-  end

-  @doc """
-  This is functionally the same as the above `handle_notify/2` definition except that it receives the results of the action taken.
-This will only ever be called if you set `results` to `true` in your hook registration.

-  Message formats are as above, and results are of the same format as if they had been returned in the main worker thread.
+  The return type of this function should be `{ :ok, new_state }`, anything else is not accepted.
   """
   def handle_notify(msg, results, state) do
     IO.puts("Message: #{msg}")